Pakcoin-project/pakcoinold/README.md

  - subsidy halves in 3 years
  - 182 million total coins
  - 50 coins per block
- - 1440 blocks to retarget difficulty
+ - 1 block to retarget difficulty using DGW.

 For more information, as well as an immediately useable, binary version of the Pakcoin client sofware, see https://www.pakcoin.io